juliavolponi/juliavolponi/README.md

 - 👋 Hi, I’m @juliavolponi
 - 👀 I’m interested in learning codes
-- 🌱 I’m currently learning html5 and css
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate with anyone
-- 📫 How to reach me >here<
+- 📫 How to reach me >https://www.linkedin.com/in/julia-volponi-b80350221/<

 <!---
 juliavolponi/juliavolponi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.